WaLi: Can Pressure Sensors in HVAC Systems Capture Human Speech?: Background

-Sections \ref{subsecc:Human Voice and Its Pressure Range} and \ref{subsecc:Speech Production} point out that for eavesdropping using DPSs in HVACs, the pressure sensors should be sensitive within 0-10 Pa and have a sampling frequency close to 8 kHz.
-In HVAC systems, DPSs operating within the 0–10 Pa range and supporting high sampling frequencies within 0.5-2 kHz are typically used to achieve precise environmental control and energy efficiency.
-These sensors are used in a variety of applications where small pressure changes must be detected accurately and quickly.
-Common use cases include air filter monitoring, cleanroom pressure regulation, static duct pressure control, and variable air volume (VAV) system management.
-High-frequency sampling enables real-time responsiveness to transient pressure fluctuations, which is essential for dynamic control of fans, dampers, and air handling units.
-By providing fast and accurate data, these sensors support improved indoor air quality, occupant comfort, and operational efficiency.
-A summary of the pressure sensor range and sampling frequencies in HVACs is given in Table \ref{table:pressureHVACs}.
-Table \ref{table:pressureHVACs} shows that pressure sensors in HVACs are sensitive to the audible pressure range of 0-10 Pa.
+Sections \ref{subsecc:Human Voice and Its Pressure Range} points out that for eavesdropping using DPSs in HVACs, the DPSs should be sensitive within 0-10 Pa and should have a sampling frequency close to 8 kHz.
+In HVAC systems, DPSs operating within the 0–10 Pa range and supporting high sampling frequencies within 0.5-2 kHz are typically used to achieve precise environmental control where small pressure changes must be detected accurately and quickly. \textit{High-frequency sampling enables real-time responsiveness to transient pressure fluctuations, which is essential for dynamic control of fans, dampers, and air handling units.} Common use cases include air filter monitoring \cite{superior_hv_series}, cleanroom pressure regulation \cite{cleanroomsensor}, static duct pressure control, and variable air volume (VAV) management \cite{sensirion_sdp1108}.
+A summary of the pressure sensor range and sampling frequencies in HVACs is given in Table \ref{table:pressureHVACs}, which shows that DPSs in HVACs are sensitive to the audible pressure range of 0-10 Pa.